Philippe Wagner, Statistician firstname.lastname@example.org

 • Spurious effects (confounding)• Stratified log-rank test• Hazards• Cox regression• Adaptation of the Cox model• Log-minus-log-plot• Schoenfeld residuals

 5. Cox-regression – more theory

-a.
-Sampling from the risk set - similarities with the nested case-control design
+• Sampling from the risk set – similarities with nested-case control design

-b.
-Similarities between the hazard rate ratio and incidence rate ratio
+• Similarities between hazard rates and incidence rate ratio

 Articles and additional course material will be announced before and during the course.